Located Banksia Grove WA 6031

-Risk usually stays close by and comes when called.
+Archie usually stays close by and comes when called.

-Risk needs a secure yard with normal (2 meter high) colour bond fencing as he can jump over low fencing.
+Archie needs a secure yard with normal (2 meter high) colour bond fencing as he can jump over low fencing.
 He can also use a trellis as a ladder so fencing will need to be clear.

 Tolerance to being alone.